yshinya6/chainer-stub/README.md

 # chainer-stub
-A simple stub for [chainer](https://github.com/chainer/chainer) project.
+A simple stub for [chainer](https://github.com/chainer/chainer) projects.

 ## How to use
 * Running experiments (train + test)